lakshaydulani/ionic1-flurry-marketplugin/README.md

 # ionic1-flurry-marketplugin

-Use the cordova plugin https://github.com/blakgeek/cordova-plugin-flurryanalytics to integrate with Flurry.
+Firstly, install the cordova plugin https://github.com/blakgeek/cordova-plugin-flurryanalytics to integrate with Flurry.

+Then copy the code from the following files onto your app.

 #### Code files -